Classical Music Composition Using State Space Models: Introduction

 The main goal and contribution of this paper is to use classical probabilistic time series models to generate piano pieces from the Romantic era that sound like they were composed by a human, and to develop metrics to compare the generated compositions with the originals with respect to originality, musicality, and temporal structure.
 Specifically, we explore the dissonance or consonance of the harmonies produced by the generated piece as compared to the original piece and the extent of global structure and melodic progression in the generated pieces.

 The paper is organized as follows.
 In Section~\ref{sec:HMM}, we discuss the representation of the music used in our models, specify the probabilistic models, and describe the musical pieces used to train the models.
 In Section~\ref{sec:music_theory}, we describe the metrics we developed to assess the quality of the automated compositions.
-Finally, in Section~\ref{sec:results}, we discuss the quality of the automated compositions using both the quantitative metrics we developed and a qualitative survey of listeners, including musicians.
+Finally, in Section~\ref{sec:results}, we analyze each model in terms of music theory and discuss the quality of the automated compositions using both the quantitative metrics we developed and a qualitative survey of listeners, including musicians.
 We also relate the performance of the generated compositions to some ideas in music theory.
 We close with conclusions and future work.